 "Notice of Exercise" means, in respect of an Option (or Swaption), irrevocable notice given by Buyer to Seller (which may be given orally, including by telephone, unless otherwise specified on the website) of exercise of the right(s) granted pursuant to the Option during the hours specified on the website (if no hours are specified, then prior to noon Central time) on any Business Day during the Exercise Period.

 "Put" means an Option entitling Buyer to receive after exercise the Cash Settlement Amount on the applicable Payment Date(s) if the Strike Price exceeds the Floating Price.

+"Strike Price Differential" means a price expressed as a price per Unit, equal to (i) if the Transaction is a Put, the excess, if a positive number, of (A) the Strike Price over (B) the Floating Price; and (ii) if the Transaction is a Call, the excess, if a positive number, of (A) the Floating Price over (B) the Strike Price.

 "Swaption" means an Option to cause an Underlying Transaction to become effective.